djmgit/resty-asap-proxy/README.md

 - The lua script reads the asap token from the stdout and injects it as the ```Authorization``` header in the request.

-- It is to be noted that lua module uses the shell module provided by openresty to invoke the py script via non blocking IO.
+- It is to be noted that the lua-resty-asap lua module uses the shell module provided by openresty to invoke the py script via non blocking IO.

 - Next the lua script populates the predefined nginx var ```target_host``` with the extracted upstream service host name.
 This var is used by proxy_pass as the remote host.
 This is how we are able to dynamically decide the upstream service host per request on the fly.
 The target